IainJackson90/pp5-mildew-detection/README.md

 #### Page Three: Ml Performance Metrics

-This page has the perfomance of the model been used for the dashboard going into depth about the model and the performance of it.
+This page has the performance of the model been used for the dashboard going into depth about the model and the performance of it.

 ## The goal

-The goal is to meet all the buisness requirements aswell as display it in a format that is easaly readable to anyone using the dasboard but aswell as have a section for users who are more intrested of the indepth results of the model
+The goal is to meet all the business requirements as well as display it in a format that is easily readable to anyone using the dashboard but as well as have a section for users who are more interested of the indepth results of the model

 ## Dataset Content (for model v11)

-1. The data was gatherd from [kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves) and dowloaded into zipfolders that cosited of healthy leaf photos aswell as powdery-mildew photos.
+1. The data was gathered from [kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves) and downloaded into zip folders that consisted of healthy leaf photos as well as powdery-mildew photos.
-I thenproceeded to unzip the folders first clean the data to insure I only have images and then deleted fifty percent of the data from both files and this was the rusult of the image count
+I then proceeded to unzip the folders first clean the data to insure I only have images and then deleted fifty percent of the data from both files and this was the result of the image count

    - Folder: healthy - has 2104 image files
    - Folder: healthy - has 0 non-image files